 Today, Vietnamese people will usually wear ao dai for culturally significant events including lunar new year ceremonies/celebrations and weddings and other special occasions.
 School teachers wear ao dai on certain days, and it is also the school uniform of many Vietnamese students.
 Often referred to as modern ao dai, shorter, more practical ao dai are now also commonly worn with jeans or a skirt underneath, and are very comfortable for everyday wear.

 A well made ao dai is generally considered a graceful, flowing dress which accentuates a woman’s femininity whilst exposing very little skin.
 The full length nature of the dress allows a lot of room for fabric with beautiful printed patterns, embroidery, beading or even hand painting, with almost infinite possibility for creativity - a plain colored ao dai can be a striking look with elegant simplicity.
-Usually made from silk or chiffon fabric, these light materials are comfortable, with the full length dress, moving freely with the wearer’s movement or the breeze outside.
+Usually made from silk or silk blends, these light materials are comfortable, with the full length dress, moving freely with the wearer’s movement or the breeze outside.
 In a world which increasingly embraces casual and skin exposing fashion, the ao dai stands out for its glamorous, tasteful elegance.

 There is something about a skillfully handmade product, that machines will never match.
 It is difficult to describe, but a bespoke piece of clothing, unique to our own bodies, is a pleasure to wear every time we put it on.
 Reputable tailors with years of experience seem almost like magicians in their ability to create the perfect fit, with one, or in rare cases, no fittings!
 It’s hard to believe but some master tailors can achieve a great fit with only the customer’s basic measurements having never met in person.
 Making some clothing is easier than others, but to make a form-fitting garment like an ao dai and mistake from a poor tailor will be very obvious, unlike with loose fitting clothing - this is why it is especially important to choose a skillful tailor for your ao dai.